pmem/pmem.github.io/_posts/2017-01-23-cpp-strings.md

 compile, but these implementations will not be power-fail safe (at best) and might be unstable (at worst).
 This advice applies to using `p<>` or `persistent_ptr<>` wrappers around any complex types that perform their own memory management.
-Don't make this obvious mistake!

 #### Avoid arrays of persistent pointers to single chars

-Don't model a variable-length string using `persistent_ptr<char> X[]`.
-This works, and is power-fail safe, but wastes a lot of memory.
-Let's consider what's happening behind the scenes here.
-Each char in the variable-length string will be stored as one char in persistent memory, plus another 16 bytes for the persistent pointer to that char.
+Don't model a variable-length string with representations like `persistent_ptr<char> X[]` or `persistent_ptr<p<char>[]>`.
+These are horribly inefficient and should always be avoided.
+Let's consider what happening behind the scenes here.
+Each char in the variable-length string will be stored as one char in persistent memory and so each char requires another 16 bytes for its individual persistent pointer.
 So writing a single char results in 16x more bytes written than necessary.
-Reading a single char results in 16x more bytes read than necessary, since reading every persistent char requires dereferencing a 16-byte persistent pointer.
+Reading a single char results in 16x more bytes read than necessary, since every persistent char read requires dereferencing a 16-byte persistent pointer.
 These are not the strings you're looking for.

 #### Use fixed-length strings inside persistent structs